anshs101/flyeaglesfly-stats/2025-09-14-week-2-preview.md

 ---
-title: "Week 1 Recap & Week 2 Predictions"
+title: "Week 2 Predictions vs Chiefs"
 date: 2025-09-14
+categories: preview
 ---

 The NFL season is back!
 Each week, I’ll break down the Eagles’ performance and use data + machine learning to provide insights and predictions.